 In the diagram above, the steps can be articulated as:

-- Using Factual's Audience Designer dashboard, the Media Planner creates an Audience Design that queries the audience data Factual has created for a specific data source (e.g. Exchange), for example, "LA-based Business Travelers"
+- Using Foursquare's Audience Designer dashboard, the Media Planner creates an Audience Design that queries the audience data Foursquare has created for a specific data source (e.g. Exchange), for example, "LA-based Business Travelers"

 - The Designer estimates the count of unique devices and impression capacity (reach) in the selected data source that comply with the query criteria